In this post, we’ll answer two questions:

 So, always look for the “True HEPA” label when buying an air purifier for your home.

-This is especially important when getting a nursery air purifier.
+This is especially important when getting a nursery air purifier for a baby’s health.
 It’s the highest quality investment you can make.

 It’s also important to point out that True HEPA filters come in two types: